top of page

 Additional Costs for Live Bands (Travel, Meals, Setup)

-Booking a wedding band involves more than just the base price.
+Booking a wedding band involves more than just the base price!
 Bands often charge travel fees, which may include hotel stays.
 Contracts may also require you to provide meals for the band members.
 Additionally, setup costs can arise if the band needs early access or special equipment that the venue doesn't provide.

 Equipment Rental Factors for DJs